 Additional Information Required for Broadband Access Projects Only b.
 Work Plan i.
-The Work Plan should include detailed functions, activities, and
+The Work Plan should include detailed functions, activities, and deliverables related to implementing the adoption program.

 - i.
 Projected number of participants to be served by the project and the projected number of hours of access to be provided; and - ii.
 Projected number of participants who will receive information regarding broadband plans in the community.